Green Erasmus 2.0

 Who can benefit from the Green Erasmus Project?

-The Green Erasmus Project is beneficial for Higher Education Institutions, local students and incoming Erasmus+ students, as well as any person taking part in a mobility project or exchange program.
-The project will have an impact on raising awareness towards sustainability both before/while travelling and when being in contact with the local communities.
-The European Higher Education sector and future generation of students will benefit from the awareness of sustainable internationalisation which this project aims at highlighting.
+The Green Erasmus 2.0 Project is beneficial for Higher Education Institutions, local students and exchange Erasmus+ students, as well as any person taking part in a mobility project or exchange programme, academics and local community organisations.
+The project will have an impact on raising awareness towards sustainability both before, during and after student mobility and when being in contact with the local communities.
+The European Higher Education sector and future generation of students will benefit from the awareness of sustainable internationalisation which this project aims to recognise through the Green Erasmus label.
 Finally, the project’s goal is to create a greener future for everyone.

 Goals